EGI-Federation/documentation/content/en/users/data/storage/block-storage/_index.md

 Generating key (0% done).
 ```

 you can make the `cryptsetup luksFormat` command running faster by first
-installing the `haveged` program in your virtual machine
+installing the `haveged` program in your virtual machine.

 The following command verifies that the disk is now of type LUKS:

 ```shell
 $ cryptsetup luksDump /dev/vdb